rajashaker/myrepository/rest-user/Readme.txt

 - Project has the Junit test cases at the controller, service, database layers

-- I don't have a tomcat installed on my personal PC.
-JUnit tests for all the controllers, services, database layers are working fine.
+- JUnit tests for all the controllers, services, database layers are working fine.

+- Ping working fine in deployment version.
+Will check other APIs.